edhowland/viper/doc/help/keys.md

 Unbound keys are listed as : Unbound.
 Users are free to bind these to new actions. [binding keys help](bind)

-Press F 3 to hear prompt for next key and hear its action.

 ## Printable characters